-We performed experience studies and updated the valuation assumptions for computing the December 31, 2022 liabilities for the State ICI plan (documentation of these experience studies and the new assumptions was provided in Milliman's report dated April 13, 2023).
+We performed experience studies and updated the valuation assumptions for computing the December 31, 2022 liabilities for the Local ICI plan (documentation of these experience studies and the new assumptions was provided in Milliman's report dated April 13, 2023).
 Like the prior assumptions, the new assumptions include adjustment factors to the claim termination rates from the 2012 Group Long-Term Disability Valuation Table.
 This table is the most recent industry valuation table for projecting long-term disability claims and is used by disability insurers for calculating long-term disability claim liabilities.
 The updated assumptions also include new assumptions for estimating benefits from other sources that offset the ICI benefit amount.
 The claim termination rate adjustment factors and estimated offset assumptions are included in Appendix D of this report.
-We used a 6.8% discount rate assumption for calculating State ICI liabilities which was prescribed by ETF and is the same as last year's discount rate assumption.
+We used a 6.8% discount rate assumption for calculating Local ICI liabilities which was prescribed by ETF and is the same as last year's discount rate assumption.

-We tested the updated valuation assumptions by performing retrospective runoff studies using State ICI claim experience from 2017 through 2021.
-In performing these studies, we first calculated the liability for claims that were open on prior valuation dates using current valuation assumptions, then we determined whether those liabilities would have provided sufficient funding for the emerging claim costs.
+We tested these assumptions by performing retrospective runoff tests using State ICI claim experience from 2017 through 2021, because historical Local ICI experience has been volatile due to the small volume of open claims, and we do not consider the experience credible for validating the assumptions.
+We believe that the State ICI runoff tests provide a reasonable basis for validating the assumptions for open Local ICI claims, because the Local and State ICI plans have similar plan designs and both are administered by The Hartford.
+In performing the runoff tests, we calculated liabilities for claims that were open on prior valuation dates using the current valuation assumptions, then we determined whether those liabilities provided sufficient funding for the emerging claim costs.
 The emerging claim costs were calculated as the present value of benefit payments made during the study period, plus the present value of the remaining liability for claims still open at the end of the study period.
-The results from our runoff studies are shown below, summarized in terms of average annual margins from five mutually distinct 12-month studies based on ICI experience from 2017 through 2021.
+The results from the runoff studies are shown below, summarized as the combined result from five mutually distinct 12-month studies using State ICI experience from 2017 through 2021.